Graph visualization: the basics

 Node-link graph visualization reveals insight

 Our social network analysis measures reveal the relative importance of every node in a network.
-They quickly identify which nodes are the best connected, have the most power or influence, are the best broadcasters of information, and more.
+They quickly identify which nodes are the best connected, have the most influence, are the best broadcasters of information, and more.

 Social network analysis measures reveal deeper insight hidden in your connected data